markdown-it/markdown-it/README.md

   xhtmlOut:     false,        // Use '/' to close single tags (<br />)
   breaks:       false,        // Convert '\n' in paragraphs into <br>
   langPrefix:   'language-',  // CSS language prefix for fenced blocks
-  linkify:      false,        // autoconvert url-like texts to links
+  linkify:      false,        // Autoconvert url-like texts to links
   typographer:  false,        // Enable smartypants and other sweet transforms

   // Highlighter function.
 Should return escaped html,